fgauna12/fgauna12.github.io/_posts/2020-01-29-moving-a-nested-application-from-iis-to-azure-app-service.md

     package: '$(Pipeline.Workspace)/**/MySitePackage.zip'
 ```

-Notice how we're adding a `/v1` that matches the name of the nested application as defined by our arm template.
+Notice how we're adding a `/v1` to the \`WebAppName\` parameter.
+It matches the name of the nested application as defined by our arm template (or portal).

 If you want to know how to deploy from Visual Studio, then you can see [this link](https://dotnetthoughts.net/deploying-multiple-application-in-webapp/)